opengeospatial/geoparquet/format-specs/geoparquet.md

 #### orientation

-This attribute indicates the winding order of polygon.
+This attribute indicates the winding order of polygons.
 Available values are:

 - counterclockwise: the winding order of polygons follows the [GeoJSON spec](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).
 All vertices of exterior polygon rings MUST be ordered in the counterclockwise direction and all interior rings MUST be ordered in the clockwise direction.